International B2B tech PR in Europe

 This series tells you what’s expected, accepted and effective across Europe and highlight some of the things you need to avoid in you PR effort.

-If you’d like to discuss your international PR requirements, feel free to get in touch on email@example.com.
+If you’d like to discuss your international B2B tech PR requirements, feel free to get in touch on [email protected].